 student for each other and for each teacher.
 As I have done above

-so would a teacher intent on building a learning environment do so
+so must a teacher intent on building a connected learning

-for each class situation.
-People like to be connected and when
+environment do so for each class situation.
+People like to be

-this happens the platform for sharing and learning takes place.
+connected and when this happens the platform for sharing and

-The Māori word for this is ako, a mutual understanding of respect
+learning takes place.
+The Māori word for this is ako, a mutual

 • How do you build relationships in the classroom